SAP-archive/xsk/docs-site/docs/artifacts/hdbdd.md

 ## Overview

-The information on how to develop the design-time data-persistence model for an XSK application using the HDBDD syntax
+The information on how to develop the design-time data-persistence model for an XSK application using the HDBDD syntax a.k.a HDBCDS

 ### Reference